Setting Up Your Page Information/Content

 Tips

-META Keywords Strategies
+META Keywords Tag

 Directions for Use

-• Enter your Specific Keyword first.
+• Enter only your Specific Keyword.

-The format is always <meta name="keywords" content="your, keywords, here">, as in the example above.
-Enter your keywords between the quotation marks at the end of the tag.
+The format is always <meta name="keywords" content="Specific Keyword">, as in the example above.
+Enter your keyword between the quotation marks at the end of the tag.
 Ensure that the META tag is between the <head> and </head> tags.

-META Description Strategies
+META Description Tag

 Directions for Use